 When the music for this biblical passage began, King George, I believe, made a statement about royal authority and honor: The Christian King of England is not the Supreme Authority, but he is one under authority and must show honor and respect to his Supreme Lord, the King of Kings.
 Just as people rise to show honor and respect in the presence of their English Royals, King George could do no less, as one under Authority.
-Here’s my argument for why the King George stood that day and why we should still do so today.
-King George II stood up … Continue Reading “Why the King stood for the Hallelujah chorus”
+Portrait of King George II (1683–1760), by Charles Jervas in 1727.
+Here’s my argument for why the King George stood that day and why … Continue Reading “Why the King stood for the Hallelujah chorus”

 Join Dr. Chris Schlect and the students of Logos High School as they explore the origins and progression of rock and roll through the first few decades of its existence, and the part it played in our culture, ending with a live performance of “Stairway to Heaven” by the Logos Dad’s Band.
 More On Classic Rock: Wes Callihan on Rory Gallagher, Pinkerton Detective Agency, and Clint Eastwood… Logos Benefit Concert: Where Classic Rock Meets Classical Education Logos Dad’s Band Concert 2013 Image by Jay Niemeyer.